Corresponding exterior angles

 Alternate exterior angles

-Alternate exterior angles are alternate angles located in the external part outside the parallel lines, and are not on the same side of the transversal and not on the same level (floor) relative to the line.
+Alternate exterior angles are alternate angles located in the external part outside the parallel lines.
+Furthermore they are not on the same side of the transversal nor are they on the same level (floor) relative to the line.

 Diagram illustrating corresponding exterior angles in geometry with two highlighted red angles on a polygon structure, used to explain the concept of angle relationships in educational content."